sergioburdisso/pyss3/docs/index.rst

 implementations of the classifier, PySS3 comes with a set of tools to help you to develop your machine learning models in a clearer and faster way.
-These tools let you analyze, monitor and understand your models by allowing you see what they have actually learned and why.
+These tools let you analyze, monitor and understand your models by allowing you to see what they have actually learned and why.
 To achieve this, PySS3 provides you with 3 main components: the ``SS3`` class, the ``Server`` class and the ``PySS3 Command Line`` tool, as pointed out below.